emanuelmoraes-dev/linux-manager/README.md

-        --up|-u:      Defines that the next --path|-p|@ will define the content file responsible for doing the task --down|-d:    Defines that the next --path|-p|@ will define the content file responsible for undoing the task
+        --up|-u:      Defines that the next --path|-p|@ will define the content file responsible for doing the task --down|-d:    Defines that the next --path|-p|@ will define the content file responsible for undoing the task</pre>